JesShiru/Banking-Transaction-System/README.md

 # Banking Transaction System

 Welcome to the **Banking Transaction System**!
-This repository contains scripts and modules to manage and process banking transactions efficiently and reliably.
+This repository contains SQL scripts to set up and manage a banking database, including tables, stored procedures, and example data.

 ## Table of Contents